hrichiksite/NavigationExtention/README.md

 ### Contributors are Welcome. :smile:

 ##### Note: This is not currently compilable as I don't know much about JAVA, but soon it will be with the help of others.
+##### This Source Is Incompatible with AppyBuilder Code Editor IDE.
+As this Extention needs external libreries (.jar)